borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 certain platforms like ARM64.)

-This uses the borgmatic configuration file you created above to determine which local or remote repository to create, and encrypts it with the encryption passphrase specified there if one is provided.
+This uses the borgmatic configuration file you created above to determine which local or remote repository to create and encrypts it with the encryption passphrase specified there if one is provided.
 Read about [Borg encryption modes](https://borgbackup.readthedocs.io/en/stable/usage/init.html#encryption-mode-tldr)